Female Asian Elephant

 Ex-circus elephant.
 Resident of Ecoparque Buenos Aires (formerly Buenos Aires Zoo) for 25 years.

-Overall good health with some chronic foot issues.
+Chronic and recurring GI issues, which range from benign to serious.
+Some chronic foot issues.
 She has an old permanent injury to her right front wrist.

 She loves to touch things with her feet, including Rana.